petermcd1010/rhino_3d_models/README.md

 ![Raspberry Pi 4 base for XR-1](rpi4_base_xr1.png)
 ![Blender .blend](rpi4_base.blend), ![.stl](rpi4_base_xr1.stl)

 For the XR-1's RPi4 base, replace the two #6-32x3/8” fasteners along bottom plate of the robot shoulder with longer ones.
 Bolt Depot 22746 stainless steel 18-8 black oxide finish #6-32x1/2" socket caps work well.
 Also replace the #6-32x1/2” fastener located at center of the XR-1 shoulder joint with a #6-32x3/4” fastener (Bolt Depot 22748).
-For best strength, place a steel washer (Bolt Depot 22027) between the top of the fastener and the top of the printed plastic mount for additional strength.
+For best strength, place a steel washer (Bolt Depot 22027) between the top of the fastener and the top of the printed plastic mount.

 ### Raspberry Pi 4 base for XR-1 with Google Coral USB TPU mount